cbg-ethz/PrimerID/README.md

 4.  **AmpliconClipper**; latest release (http://github.com/SoapZA/AmpliconClipper)

     AmpliconClipper trims an alignment to a specific region, clipping reads in the process.
-It can remove the primer and ID regions out of an alignment.
+It can remove the primer and ID regions from an alignment.

 5.  **Picard tools**; 1.130 release (http://broadinstitute.github.io/picard/)